Asabeneh/JavaScript-for-Everyone/readMe.md

 }
 ```
 #### Getting an element by id
-*getElementsById()* method returns an HTML element.
+*getElementsById()*  targets a single HTML element.
+We pass the id without # as an argument.
 ```js
 let firstTitle = document.getElementById("first-title");
 console.log(firstTitle) // <h1>First Title</h1>
 ```
 #### Getting elements by using querySelector using tag, class and id:
-*querySelector*: can be used to select html element by its tag name, id or class.
-If the tag name is used it selects only the first element
+*querySelector*: can be used to select HTML element by its tag name, id or class.
+If the tag name is used it selects only the first element.

 ```js
 let firstTitle = document.querySelect("h1");// select the first available h2 element